-Whether you shop too much, save too little, or have massive amounts of debt to pay off, setting a financial New Year’s resolution is a healthy way to ring in 2020 and better your life.
+Whether you shop too much, save too little, or have massive amounts of debt to pay off, setting a financial New Year’s resolution is a healthy way to ring in the new year and better your life.

 Do New Year’s resolutions actually work?

 Having financial freedom is a goal anyone can get behind, so creating financial resolutions for the new year is smart.
 If you can stick with them.

 But can a vow made in January really change your habits by December?
 Psychology says the answer depends on whether you have a fixed or growth mindset, terms coined by Stanford psychologist Caroline Dweck in her research on human behavior.

 Let’s break this down.
 Having a fixed mindset means that a person believes their personality and abilities are fixed traits that can’t change over time.
 Someone with a growth mindset believes those traits can change and sees failure as an opportunity to learn and improve.

 Our level of self-efficacy, or belief in our own ability to achieve a goal, also plays a role.
 Research has found that people with a growth mindset in regard to their own self-control and a high level of self-efficacy are more successful in sticking with their New Year’s resolutions and permanently changing their behavior.

 5 tips for creating financial (or any) New Year’s resolutions